1iveowl/WebsocketClientLite.PCL/README.md

 For details read the **Ping and Pong** section of the [slack.rtm API documentation](https://api.slack.com/rtm)

 ### Working with socket.io
-This library have also been tested with [socket.io](https://socket.io/docs/v4/).
+This library has also been tested with [socket.io](https://socket.io/docs/v4/).

 A typical connection will look like this: